 Ken Nakagaki is an interaction designer and HCI (Human-Computer Interaction) researcher from Japan.
 He joined the University of Chicago’s Computer Science Department as an Assistant Professor and founded the Actuated Experience Lab, or AxLab, in 2022.

 His research has focused on inventing and designing novel user interface technologies that seamlessly combine dynamic digital information or computational aids into daily physical tools and materials.
 He is passionate about creating novel physical embodied experiences via these interfaces through curiosity-driven tangible prototyping processes.
 At AxLab, he pursues research in actuated and shape-changing user interface technologies to design the future of user experiences.

-Before joining the Media Lab, he received Master’s and Bachelor’s degrees in interaction design from Keio University.
-His research has been presented in top HCI conferences (ACM CHI, UIST, TEI) including 9 full paper publications (two of them received the Honorable Mention Award).
-His works were also demonstrated in international exhibitions and museums such as the Ars Electronica Festival and Laval Virtual.
-He has received numerous awards, including the MIT Technology Review’s Innovators Under 35 Japan, the Japan Media Arts Festival, and James Dyson Award.
+Before joining UChicago, he received his Ph.D. from the MIT Media Lab, where Prof. Hiroshi Ishii was his advisor.
+There he focused his research on Actuated Tangible User Interfaces.
+Ken has presented at top HCI conferences (ACM CHI, UIST, TEI) and led demonstrations of his work at international exhibitions and museums, including the Ars Electronica Festival and Laval Virtual.
+He has received numerous awards, including the MIT Technology Review’s Innovators Under 35 Japan & Asia Pacific, the Japan Media Arts Festival, and the James Dyson Award.

 Focus Areas: Human-Computer Interaction, User Interfaces, Robotics